tolbooth/jinamp/README.md

 ## General Idea

 This project is a simple audio player for listening to your favorite tunes!
+Now fleshed out with a Swing GUI and a persistent library!
-Initially working through a terminal based UI, a basic GUI will be implemented at a later date.
-Due to deficiencies with Java's audio format handling, it will only play a specific set of formats.
-In the case of this project, I choose to assume the user will only provide uncompressed MONO .wav files, and not .mp3 simply wrapped as .wav
+In the case of this project, I choose to assume the user will only provide uncompressed MONO .wav files, and not .mp3 simply wrapped as .wav.

+# Instructions for Grader

+- You can generate the first required event related to adding Xs to a Y by adding a new Track to the library through the AddTrackPane.
+Input the artist name and track name into required fields, and the associated file will be added to the library as a Track with those values.
+- You can generate the second required event related to adding Xs to a Y by...
+- You can locate my visual component by...
+Viewing the player
+- You can save the state of my application by...
+The state of the application is automatically saved
+- You can reload the state of my application by...
+The state of the application is automatically reloaded

 ## For Who?